-We use formative assessment throughout the lesson to assess our children by talking to them and asking questions (open and closed).
+We assess our children by talking to them and asking questions (open and closed) during the lesson.
 We look at their work and observe children carrying out practical tasks.
-At the end of each scientific strand, KS1 teachers will make a judgement using an assessment sheet which use a 'best fit' approach to judge where the children are at.
-We use the vocabulary of 'Working Towards', 'Expected' and 'Greater Depth'.
-At the end of KS1, Year 2 teachers have to submit a teacher assessment.
-Even though there is no statutory guidance for greater depth in science, we feel that we do not want to limit what our children can learn and so have created what we want a greater depth child in science to look like.
-In EYFS, class teachers assess their children against Understanding the World early learning goal and record their attainment in the Foundation Stage Profile.
+At the end of each term, KS1 teachers will make a judgement using an assessment sheet which teachers will highlight against statements from the national curriculum as to whether the child is working towards, working at expected or working beyond the national standards.
+The science topic for each term is documented on the child's Sample of Work books and we pass these onto the next teacher.
+At the end of KS1.
+Year 2 teachers have to submit a teacher assessment Staff look at evidence of children's learning in science and moderate the work together.
+Foundation Stage class teachers assess their children against Understanding the World early learning goal and record their attainment in the Foundation Stage Profile.